Intrinsic Image Transfer for Illumination Manipulation: Related Work

-Retinex theory~\cite{land1971lightness} is an early computational model proposed by Land and McCann to interpret the well-known ``lightness constancy'' phenomenon.
+Retinex theory is a famous computational model proposed by Land and McCann\cite{land1971lightness} to interpret the ``lightness constancy'' phenomenon, which is also an important theoretical guide for image illumination manipulation.
 In Retinex theory, it is usually assumed a Mondrian-like image that can be formulated by the point-wise multiplication of two components (illumination and reflection layers).
-The illumination layer measures the amount of incident light illuminated on an object; while the reflectance layer depicts the reliable visual information despite the varying illumination.
-Retinex theory shows how human visual mechanism performs the comparison of scenes to create the sensation of lightness.
-Based on Retinex theory, Land~\cite{land1977retinex} also derived a simple algorithm that classifies the strong gradients of an image into reflectance layer and all the other variations into illumination layer.
-Horn~\cite{horn1974determining} interpreted that a complete image decomposition of them can be achieved by solving a Poisson equation mathematically.
-Due to its simplicity and effectiveness, it has been used as a bias for many illumination-related tasks such as illumination compensation, image enhancement, and high dynamic range (HDR) image compression.
-For example, Jobson~\cite{land1983recent} explored the properties of the center/surround function and proposed a so-called center/surround Retinex for dynamic range compression.
-The work was then extended to the classic multiscale Retinex~\cite{jobson1997multiscale} for color, contrast and brightness correction.
-Fattal~\cite{fattal2002gradient} also proposed a high dynamic range compression method based on Retinex theory in the gradient domain of images.
-It has also stimulated many computational models, including the variational-based image decomposition~\cite{fu2016weighted, kimmel2003variational, ma2011l1}, PDE-based image smoothing~\cite{horn1974determining}, to clarify the relationship of two components, as well as the benefits to the above illumination-related tasks.
-More recently, Elad~\cite{elad2005retinex} justified the relationship between a regularized Retinex and the bilateral filter~\cite{tomasi1998bilateral} theoretically by characterizing the spatial-varying illumination, which also stimulates the use of edge-ware image filters~\cite{bi20151, farbman2008edge, tomasi1998bilateral} for image enhancement, HDR image compression, and so on.
+The illumination layer measures the amount of incident light illuminated on an object or scene; while the reflectance layer depicts the reliable visual information independent with the varying illumination.
+Land\cite{land1977retinex} also derived a simple algorithm that classifies the strong gradients of an image into reflectance layer and all the other variations into illumination layer.
+In\cite{horn1974determining}, Horn interpreted that a complete image decomposition of them can be achieved by solving a Poisson equation mathematically.
+Due to its effectiveness, Retinex-based models have been widely used as basic tools for a variety of illumination-related tasks such as image tone mapping and enhancement, image illumination compensation, HDR image compression, and so on.
+For instance, Jobson\cite{land1983recent} explored the properties of the center/surround function and proposed a so-called center/surround Retinex for HDR image compression.
+The work was subsequently extended to the classic multiscale Retinex\cite{jobson1997multiscale} for color, contrast and brightness correction.
+Fattal et al.\cite{fattal2002gradient} proposed an HDR image compression method based on Retinex theory in the gradient domain of images.
+Besides, Retinex theory has also stimulated many other computational models, including the variational-based image decomposition\cite{kimmel2003variational}, PDE-based image smoothing\cite{morel2010pde}, to clarify the relationship of two components, as well as the benefits to these aforementioned illumination-related tasks.
+Besides, Elad\cite{elad2005retinex} justified the relationship between a regularized Retinex model and bilateral filter\cite{tomasi1998bilateral} theoretically by characterizing the smoothing illumination, which also stimulates the use of edge-ware image filters for image decomposition and illumination manipulation.
+The interested reader is referred to the surveys\cite{farbman2008edge, tomasi1998bilateral, milanfar2012tour} for more details.